mesaguy/ansible-prometheus/docs/kafka_exporter_danielqsj.md

     prometheus_kafka_exporter_danielqsj_extra_opts:
       - '--kafka.server=127.0.0.1:9092'

-The version of kafka_exporter to install.
-The source version defines the version as specified in version control:
+The version of kafka_exporter_danielqsj to install.
+The default version can be found in the [kafka_exporter_danielqsj variables file](../vars/software/kafka_exporter_danielqsj.yml) and can be used to override the default version:

-    prometheus_kafka_exporter_danielqsj_version: "1.2.0"
+    prometheus_kafka_exporter_danielqsj_version: "1.0.0"

-    prometheus_kafka_exporter_danielqsj_src_version: "v1.2.0"
+Allow the use of prerelease versions (beta, test, development, etc versions), defaults to 'false':

+    prometheus_kafka_exporter_danielqsj_use_prerelease: true

 Port and IP to listen on.
 Defaults to listening on all available IPs on port 9308: